Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/sdks/javascript-sdk.md

     }
     ```

+## Core functions

+The following functions make up the core of the Experiment client-side SDK.

+---
-## Initialize
+### Initialize

 The SDK client should be initialized in your application on startup.
-The [deployment](../general/data-model.md#deployments) key argument passed into the `apiKey` parameter must live within the same project that you are sending analytics events to.
+The [deployment key](../general/data-model.md#deployments) argument passed into the `apiKey` parameter must live within the same project that you are sending analytics events to.

 ```js
 initialize(apiKey: string, config?: ExperimentConfig): ExperimentClient